Table of Contents

 What Happens in CBT Therapy?

 You and your therapist will analyze your thoughts, feelings, and behaviors to better understand how you perceive yourself and the world around you.
 In doing so, you are able to identify irrational and unhealthy thought patterns and determine how your beliefs affect your day-to-day life.
-As a result, your therapist will be able to help you figure out how to challenge unrealistic or unhelpful thoughts and encourage healthy behaviors.
+As a result, your therapist can help you figure out how to challenge unrealistic or unhelpful thoughts and encourage healthy behaviors.

 CBT sessions for substance use can include: